gaurangpanchani/computerfrontend/README.md

 # computerfrontend
-This is ReactJs frontend demo of computer inventory management system
+This is a ReactJs frontend demo of the computer inventory management system